AdrianVollmer/PowerHub/docs/evasion.md

 We wrap our code in legit PowerShell code.
-Downloaded from one of Microsoft's GitHub repositories, PowerHub has hundreds of modules that do nothing and which will be randomly chosen to pad supsicious code.
+Downloaded from one of Microsoft's GitHub repositories, PowerHub has hundreds of modules that do nothing and which will be randomly chosen to pad suspicious code.
 Plus, instead of using randomly generated variable names, PowerHub can use variable names inspired by real code to make it look more natural.